 Old Town Square

 Sure, it feels a bit like Disneyland, but no trip to Prague would be complete without a stop by Old Town Square.
-The fantastical architecture is a mix of extravagantly painted Baroque and spiky-topped Gothic spires, with some Rococo and Art Nouveau thrown in for good measure.
+The fantastic architecture is a mix of extravagantly painted Baroque and spiky-topped Gothic spires, with some Rococo and Art Nouveau thrown in for good measure.
 Jazz bands and costumed buskers compete for the crowd’s attention, while horse-drawn carriages add an air of romance.
-For a birds-eye view of the action, you can pay five dollars to climb to the town of the Town Hall tower; for one dollar less you can enjoy a refreshing mug of Czech beer on the rooftop terrace of the U Prince Hotel.
-Which do you think we did?
+For a birds-eye view of the action, you can climb to the Town Hall tower, or you can enjoy a refreshing mug of Czech beer on the rooftop terrace of the U Prince Hotel.
+Which option do you think I chose?

-There are still plenty of worthwhile places that we didn’t get to explore during this visit.
-We really wanted to see the Old Jewish Cemetery, but the line for tickets was long and unmoving and we decided we didn’t have enough time to wait.
-I also want to stop by Stahov Library and the Clementinum the next time I’m in town.
+There are plenty of worthwhile places that I didn’t get to explore during this visit.
+I really wanted to see the Old Jewish Cemetery, but the line for tickets was long and unmoving and I unfortunately didn’t have enough time to wait.
+I also plan to stop by Stahov Library and the Clementinum the next time I’m in town.
 Because there most definitely WILL be a next time!

-Have you been to Prague?
-What do you think are the can’t-miss spots?
+What do you think are the must see attractions in Prague?